thesheepcat/kwitter/README.md

 ###  Posting the first message
 - User A posts his first message on Kwitter network, to let everyone know how exciting decentralization and Kaspa are.

-###  Following/unfolloing and supporting/unsupporting a user
+###  Following/unfollowing and supporting/unsupporting a user
 - User B, who already activated a Kwitter account last month, receive the broadcast message from User A and decides to follow him;
-- User B activates the "following" proces: everytime User A posts something new, User B is alerted and visualize this new content on his Kwitter home page;
+- User B activates the "following" process: everytime User A posts something new, User B is alerted and visualize this new content on his Kwitter home page;
 - User B decides that User A contents are interesting, therefore he chooses to support him;
 - When activating the supporting process, User B is sending a certain amount of KAS to User A;
 - User A is notified: now he knows User B is supporting him; in addition, everyone else in the network knows User A is supported by User B;